Introduction to R CSV Files

 CSV operations are required to inspect the data once they have been loaded into the system.
 R has several built-in functionalities to verify and inspect the data.
 These operations provide complete information regarding the dataset.

-One of the most commonly used commands is a summary.
+One of the most commonly used command is a summary.

 The summary command provides us with column-wise statistics.
 The numerical variable is described in a statistical way which includes statistical results such as mean, min, median, and max.
 In the above example, two variables which are Employee and Salary are segregated and statistics for the numerical variable which is Salary is shown to us.